 Lost wage reimbursement only covers wages lost due to the kidney donation.
 A donor who is not currently working at the time of kidney donation will not lose wages due to the donation.
 Unemployment benefits are not covered under the lost wage reimbursement program.

 This must be requested by the transplant center through the NKR system after the donor has received the first two weeks of lost wage reimbursement.
-Donors are eligible for up to a total of four weeks of reimbursement.
+Donors are eligible for up to a total of six weeks of reimbursement.

 Lost wage reimbursement is only available to donors with a valid Employer Identification Number (EIN) or Social Security Number (SSN).
 The other Donor Shield protections do not require an EIN or SSN.